Ballard’s big day is nearly here. Hipp hipp hurra!

 Syttende Mai is pronounced something like “soot-n-duh my,” and the daylong event celebrates Seattle’s rich Scandinavian history.
 In a time of rapid change in our city — and as Seattle’s connection to its Scandinavian past is growing more distant — Syttende Mai is something every Seattle-area family should experience at least once, no matter your heritage.
 It’s among the region’s most entertaining festivals for families.

 We’ll get to the schedule of events in a moment — think parade! music! fjord horses! — but first, it’s helpful to know more about the event.

 Norwegians in Seattle

 Syttende Mai, also known as Grunnlovs-dagen, is important to Norway, but it’s also significant here in Seattle.
 Seattle has hosted Syttende Mai festivities since 1889, the year Washington was admitted to the union.
 Around that time, nearly a quarter of the immigrants in the area were of Scandinavian descent.

-One year, I even made it onto the front page of the Ballard News-Tribune dressed in my little costume, gripping a Norwegian flag in my chubby hand.
-Attending with my parents and both sets of grandparents, decked out in colors of the Norwegian flag, filled me with a joyful sense of belonging.
+One year, I even made it onto the front page of the Ballard News-Tribune neighborhood newspaper, pictured dressed in my little costume and gripping a Norwegian flag in my chubby hand.
+Decked out in colors of the Norwegian flag and attending with my parents and both sets of grandparents filled me with a joyful sense of belonging.

 Navigating Syttende Mai